colory-games/UEPlugin-AdvancedControlFlow/docs/tutorial.md

 ### Additional Info

-* Some useful menu for adding/removing pins by right mouse click on the MultiBranch node.
+* Some useful menu for adding/removing pins by right mouse click on the Multi-Branch node.

 ## Conditional Sequence